milanaryal/milanaryal.github.io/_pages/about.md

 ### [Licensing](/fine-print/)

-Except as otherwise noted, the content of this site is licensed under the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/){: rel="license cc:license" }, and code samples are licensed under the [MIT license](https://raw.githubusercontent.com/MilanAryal/milanaryal.github.io/master/LICENSE){: rel="license" }.
+Except as otherwise noted, the content of this site is licensed under the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/){: rel="license" }, and code samples are licensed under the [MIT license](https://raw.githubusercontent.com/MilanAryal/milanaryal.github.io/master/LICENSE){: rel="license" }.

+*Incase, if you are looking for a [contact page](/contact/).*